Please refer to this more Up To Date Post ~ Dog Friendly Clitheroe.

 The Emporium ~ The stone flagged ground floor of this elegant bar and restaurant is now pet-friendly.
 Bob in for coffee, drinks, breakfast, lunch or an evening meal.
 Comfy sofas and Beat The Clock Pizzas are a big draw too. theemporiumclitheroe.co.uk

-Bowland Beer Hall ~ For the Real ale fan, the newly opened Beer Hall in Holmes Mill has 42 cask ales on tap and has lots of original features from its industrial heritage including a huge steam engine.
+Bowland Beer Hall ~ For the Real ale fan, the Beer Hall at Holmes Mill has 42 cask ales on tap and has lots of original features from its industrial heritage including a huge steam engine.
 Serves bar meals.
 Now open every day. holmesmill.co.uk

 White Lion ~ Popular town centre pub with resident dogs Mo and Nugget and Emoji.
 11 Market Place.